 Goodwill.
 We evaluate the recoverability of goodwill in accordance with Accounting Standard Codification (ASC) Topic 350, "Intangibles-Goodwill and Other," annually or more frequently if an event occurs or circumstances change in the interim that would more likely than not reduce the fair value of the asset below its carrying amount.
 We evaluate the recoverability of goodwill at the reporting unit level.
 Through December 30, 2022 and during the year ended December 31, 2021, we determined that the Company had three reporting units: a residential reporting unit in the Trex Residential reportable segment, and a commercial railing reporting unit and a staging reporting unit in the Trex Commercial reportable segment.
-On December 30, 2022, we completed the sale of substantially all of the assets of our wholly-owned subsidiary and reportable segment, Trex Commercial, the Company operates in one reportable segment, Trex Residential.
+On December 30, 2022, we completed the sale of substantially all of the assets of our wholly-owned subsidiary and reportable segment, Trex Commercial.
+Subsequent to the sale of Trex Commercial, the Company operates in one reportable segment, Trex Residential.
 Goodwill is considered impaired when the carrying amount of a reporting unit exceeds its fair value, and an impairment loss is recognized in an amount equal to that excess but limited to the total amount of goodwill allocated to that reporting unit.
 We first assess qualitative factors to determine if it is more likely than not that the fair value of the reporting unit is less than its carrying amount, including goodwill.
 Qualitative factors we consider include events and circumstances such as macroeconomic conditions, industry and market considerations, cost factors, overall financial performance, and other relevant Company-specific events.
 We evaluate, based on the weight of evidence, the significance of all identified events and circumstances in the context of determining whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 Weighing the effect of various positive and negative factors is challenging and requires the use of significant judgment.
-The weight we place on each factor depends on certain conditions, including uncertainty abo
+The weight we place on each factor depends on certain conditions, including uncertainty about future events.
+If different conditions exist in future periods, future impairment charges could result.